 History and today:

-The multifaceted history of the city spans centuries and many rulers.
+The multifaceted history of the city spans across many rulers and many centuries.
 Situated 400 miles from Tashkent, the site's secluded nature meant it became a crossroads and consequently changed hands multiple times throughout its vast history.
 The city was briefly under Genghis Khan’s ruling in the 13th century before falling to the Empire of Timur in the late 1300s.
 In the 16th century, the city became the capital of the Khanate of Khiva and was ruled by direct descendants of Genghis Khan.
 It remained the capital until the 1900s.

 Its isolated location enabled the development of a darker past and the introduction of the slave trade to the city.
 Persian slaves were brought, bartered for and sold all within the walls of Itchan Kala.
 The introduction of Russian slaves into the city marked the beginning of the end of Itchan Kala as a crossroads on the Silk Road and the Khanate of Khiva.
 It brought an inevitable reaction from the Russian Empire and in 1873 fell to them after a brief siege.
 Sanctions were introduced into the city from this point and its importance as a base became obsolete.
 Yet the beauty of the city was unmatched and as such was preserved in its traditional state.